codersclub/emlog.ml/docs/faq.md

 ![](WX20230311-143937.png)

-This problem occurs because the system cannot access the emlog official website server.
+This problem occurs because the system cannot access the Emlog official website server.
 The solution is as follows:

 1. Confirm whether the server PHP supports the curl extension, and check whether there is the word curl in the software information section of the homepage.
 If not, please install it.
 2. You can try to solve the problem by switching the PHP version.